-Although recycled aggregate concrete (RAC) has been extensively studied, several critical problems about its fundamental behaviors are still urgent to be figured out.
-Therefore, this series of two reviews re-think fundamental behaviors of RAC based on the latest literature.
-In the last review (Part I), the mechanical and deformation behaviors of RAC have been intensively discussed.
-Here for Part II, the relationships between the replacement ratio of recycled aggregates (RA) and the durability of RAC are further presented.
-It is found that, due to the increase of total porosity, the resistance of RAC to freeze-thaw cycles, carbonation, and chloride ion penetration is usually decreased with the increasing replacement ratio of RA.
+Although recycled aggregate concrete (RAC) has been extensively studied, several critical problems with its fundamental behaviors still urgently need to be figured out.
+Therefore, this series of two reviews re-thinks fundamental behaviors of RAC based on the latest literature.
+In the last review (part I), the mechanical and deformation behaviors of RAC were intensively discussed.
+Here in part II, the relationships between the replacement ratio of recycled aggregates (RA) and the durability of RAC are further presented.
+It is found that, owing to the increase of total porosity, the resistance of RAC to freeze-thaw cycles, carbonation, and chloride ion penetration is usually decreased with the increasing replacement ratio of RA.
 As a result, the steel corrosion and corrosion-induced cracking in RAC are more serious than those in natural aggregate concrete (NAC).
 The prediction models for carbonation and chloride ion penetration of RAC and the corrosion-induced crack patterns are also presented.
-For addressing the degradation on the performance of RAC, several enhancement technologies such as the combined/optimization pre-treatment on RA and fiber reinforcement are put forward.
+To address the degradation on the performance of RAC, several enhancement technologies such as the combined/optimisation pre-treatment on RA and fiber reinforcement are put forward.
 Finally, the prospects of the high-performance/efficiency methodologies and applications of RAC are also shown.

 - concrete with recycled aggregate

 - Civil and Structural Engineering